Résumé

 Human Longevity, Inc., San Diego, CA / Mountain View, CA

-Software Engineer (September 2014 - Present)
+Software Engineer (September 2014 - November 2017)

 I worked on several projects than span basic scientific research, infrastructure development, and customer-facing product deployment.